BIDS/interns/karah-j/2025-Summer.md

 #### 🌵
 * Coordinating schedules with one individual has taken more than a couple of emails, which I completely understand.
-  Still, I’m hoping to get something confirmed soon so everyone can move forward with the project rather than feel like they need to keep checking in with me about their availability.
+  Still, I'm hoping to get something confirmed soon so everyone can move forward with the project rather than feel like they need to keep checking in with me about their availability.

 ### 🤝 Reciprocal support